-1. Each student will prepare and deliver two oral presentations - one in the first half of the course, and one in the second.
-Each presentation should be 20 - 25 minutes in length.
-Students are responsible for identifying a minimum of 3 discussion questions that will be discussed by

-2. The final research paper can be written on a topic of your choice so long as it relates to the study of human memory.
+- 1. Each student will prepare and deliver two oral presentations one in the first half of the course, and one in the second.
+Each presentation should be ~1 hour in length.
+Students are responsible for identifying a minimum of 3 discussion questions that will be discussed by the class following each presentation.
+Specific guidelines for oral presentations will be provided. - 2.
+The final research paper can be written on a topic of your choice so long as it relates to the study of human memory.
 In this paper, you will identify an outstanding research question, and propose an experiment or series of experiments to address this question.
 The paper should discuss relevant background literature and provide motivation for the particular question addressed (i.e., why is this issue interesting/important), include appropriate methodological details, and expected results/hypotheses.
-The paper should not exceed 12 double-spaced pages, and is due on Friday, April 5, 2019.
+The paper should not exceed 12 double-spaced pages, and is due on Monday, April 12, 2021.